DinMo

 A Comparison of Some Players

 ⚠️ Disclaimer: As a publisher, we obviously have an interest in discussing CDPs.
-However, our goal here is not to compare our competitors versus DinMo, but to evaluate each player by providing as unbiased information as possible.
+However, our goal here is not to compare our competitors with DinMo, but to evaluate each player by providing information that is as unbiased as possible.

 While it is important not to base your choice exclusively on this article, we hope this overview of the main market players will serve as a starting point to help you identify the solution that best meets your company's needs.

-We give you an overview of the main CDP vendors and highlight their main differences:
+We provide an overview of the main CDP vendors and highlight their main differences:

 Traditional CDPs

-Segment: Initially specialized in event collection (from a website, mobile apps, SaaS, or servers), Segment has expanded to offer the full functionality of a CDP.
-The “Twilio Engage” suite allows for creating audiences and orchestrating customer journeys directly on the platform.
+• Twilio Segment: Initially specialised in event collection (from websites, mobile apps, SaaS platforms, or servers), Segment (Twilio) has expanded to offer the full functionality of a CDP.
+The “Twilio Engage” suite allows creating audiences and orchestrating customer journeys directly on the platform.
 Data is stored with Segment for up to 3 years.

-Treasure Data: Initially recognized as a Big Data platform, Treasure Data repositioned itself on the CDP market, covering almost exclusively marketing use cases.
+• Treasure Data: Initially recognised as a Big Data platform, Treasure Data repositioned itself in the CDP market, covering almost exclusively marketing use cases.
 More oriented towards Data Management, this traditional CDP focuses on data unification and preparation (aggregation, scoring, segmentation, etc.).
 It stands out for its unification and profile enrichment features, notably thanks to its proprietary artificial intelligence algorithms.

-mParticle: A traditional CDP that focuses primarily on mobile event collection, mParticle allows for understanding user behaviors and activating them to hundreds of destinations. mParticle integrates with its “Cortex” solution, a Machine Learning platform that predicts certain indicators (Next best offer, Next best action, etc.) for customers.
+• mParticle: A traditional CDP focused primarily on mobile event collection, mParticle helps you understand user behaviour and activate customer data across hundreds of destinations. mParticle integrates with its “Cortex” solution, a Machine Learning platform that predicts certain indicators (Next best offer, Next best action, etc.) for customers.

 Composable CDPs

-DinMo (🇫🇷): DinMo is the leading European Composable CDP.
-DinMo makes the power of a CDP accessible to all, quick to implement (a few hours), easy to use, and generating a return on investment from the first month of use.
+• DinMo (🇪🇺): DinMo is the leading European Composable CDP.
+DinMo makes the power of a CDP accessible to all, quick to implement (a few hours), easy to use, and a return on investment is possible from the first month.
 Its key features, such as the Visual Audience Builder, one-click activation, and AI predictions (Next Best Offer, Next best action, etc.), allow marketing teams to launch any marketing strategy independently.

-Census : As Hightouch did, Census has evolved beyond its initial Reverse ETL offer, by including new functionalities covering identity resolution, orchestration, etc. Census positions itself as a "Universal Data Platform", which means that its end-users tend to be more technical people.
+• Census : As Hightouch did, Census has evolved beyond its initial Reverse ETL offer, by including new functionalities covering identity resolution, orchestration, etc. Census positions itself as a "Universal Data Platform", which means that its end-users tend to be more technical people.
+The solution was acquired by Fivetran in 2025.

 Martech CDPs

-Salesforce: Salesforce Marketing Cloud is a CDP solution that allows for collecting, reconciling, managing, segmenting, and activating data within the Salesforce ecosystem.
-For a company primarily using Salesforce tools, this solution is recommended.
+• Salesforce: Salesforce Marketing Cloud is a CDP solution that allows collecting, reconciling, managing, segmenting, and activating data within the Salesforce ecosystem.
+For companies primarily using Salesforce tools, this solution is recommended.
 However, activations to destinations outside Salesforce are rather limited.

 Hybrid CDPs

-Imagino (🇫🇷): Initially focused on data management (unification, data enrichment, segmentation, etc.), Imagino is gradually expanding its functional scope by integrating activation components (campaign management, marketing automation, etc.).
-Imagino offers great freedom in data storage, proposing a hybrid or full SaaS mode.
-Unlike traditional CDPs, the data model is not imposed, and ingesting and unifying data from multiple sources is thus simplified.
+• Imagino (🇫🇷): Initially focused on data management (unification, data enrichment, segmentation, etc.), Imagino is gradually expanding its functional scope by integrating activation components (campaign management, marketing automation, etc.).
+Imagino offers great flexibility in data storage, providing a hybrid or full SaaS model.
+Unlike traditional CDPs, the data model is not enforced, and ingesting and unifying data from multiple sources is therefore simplified.

-ActionIQ: Able to integrate directly into its clients' data warehouse or offering an internal deployment, ActionIQ is a hybrid CDP.
+• ActionIQ: Able to integrate directly into its clients' data warehouse or offering an internal deployment, ActionIQ is a hybrid CDP.
 Note that the “data warehouse” integration is more recent and thus less mature.
-Its main goal is to centralize and unify customer data in a single place to activate it across all marketing channels afterward.
+Its main goal is to centralise and unify customer data in a single place to activate it across all marketing channels afterwards.
 The platform offers several features: data collection, audience segmentation, and even real-time triggers.

 Infrastructure CDPs

-Rudderstack: A data-oriented solution, Rudderstack is more of a Customer Data Infrastructure (CDI).
+• Rudderstack: A data-oriented solution, Rudderstack is more of a Customer Data Infrastructure (CDI).
 Rudderstack offers a data infrastructure that focuses on collecting, processing, and storing customer data through its various products: event streaming, ETL, identity stitching, Reverse ETL, and Audience Builder.
-Rudderstack's primary mission is to help data teams build and maintain their infrastructure rather than a solution designed for marketing.
-Rudderstack can be implemented to meet CDP use cases, but marketing teams will find it difficult to use autonomously.
+Rudderstack's primary mission is to help data teams build and maintain their infrastructure rather than providing a solution designed for marketing teams.
+Rudderstack can be implemented to support CDP use cases, but marketing teams will find it difficult to use independently.

 Conclusion